 - Conjunctivitis, redness, swelling

-How to Remove Kitten "Eye Boogers"
+How to Clean Kitten Eyes

-You may read about a lot of different remedies online like green tea bags for kitten eye infections and various remedies for cleaning them, but there is only a few things you should be using: cotton balls and eyewash or distilled water.
+You may read about a lot of different remedies online like green tea bags for kitten eye infections and various remedies for cleaning them, but there are only a few things you should be using: cotton balls and eyewash or distilled water.

 - Cotton Balls: Gauze, blankets, and cloths are too abrasive on the eyes.
 You should only be using soft cotton balls to clean crusty eyes.

-- Distilled Water: The quality of tap water is unpredictable and it is not sterile.
+- Distilled Water: The quality of tap water is unpredictable, and it is not sterile.
 There are trace minerals, metals, and chemicals in our water.
-Go for distilled water.
-OR
+Go for distilled water OR

-- Sterile Eyewash: I've used for cats and dogs.
+- Sterile Eyewash: I've used Tomyln Sterile Eyewash for cats and dogs.
 You can buy it online and likely in pet stores.
 You want your eyewash to be sterile and cat-safe or else you're not helping but potentially exacerbating the eye issues.
-Tomyln Sterile Eyewash

 - Clean, disposable latex or nitrile gloves (powder-free)